GoodChopper/GoodChopper.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Classical Mechanics TA"
 collection: teaching
-type: "Undergraduate course"
+type: "Graduate Course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "National Taiwan University, Physics"
-date: 2014-01-01
+date: 2024-09-01 to 2024-12-30
-location: "City, Country"
+location: "Taipei, Taiwan"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This is the graduate course of classical mechanics, the goal for students is to understand the basics of classical point particle and field theoretical dynamics.
+A prerequisite and a corner stone to Relativistic Quantum Field Theory.

 Heading 1
 ======